-disclaimer: I am fully aware that this post is a re-post.
+disclaimer: I am fully aware that this post is a re-post from ages ago.
 Some of you have asked me about a few of the posts on my previous blog, so I thought I’d move them from my old to my new blog!

 I speak to a lot of people on instagram, facebook and twitter (this is only a short list of social media) who complain about the way they look, or ask me how to become more confident- or the most told sentence by 12 – 16 year old girls:

 And this sentence, although meant as a compliment, hurts my feelings.

 Not because I don’t find myself attractive, I am a beautiful human being with flaws just like everyone else.

 But because I think the exact same thing.

 Can you imagine having a group of 12 – 16 year olds following you on social media of which a dozen watch every move you make (literally- a while back there was a teenage boy in front of my house who recognised the neigbourhood in one of my selfies and wanted to speak to me. @Evan, yes, you know I am talking about you.) while I still make a ton of mistakes myself.